stackedboxes/romualdo/doc/testing.md

 Defines the directory where the Storyworld source code will be looked for.
 This is relative to the directory where `test.toml` is.

+### `hashes`

+*Valid for:* `hash`.
+*Default:* empty.

+This is a table with the symbol/hash pairs to be checked.
+The symbol must be the fully-qualified name of the procedure or global variable (and hence, needs to be quoted, because TOML doesn't like keys starting or otherwise containing slashes).
+So, the `hashes` key will look something like this:

+`toml
+[hashes]
+"/main" = "7b0a3426b42b1b5309cea22fa81afcc839f3985fa3b6505a8bb3d242ece6158e"
+"/something/different" = "969d0e3e4184d019ed31bed757012fed8b100c3877ee05b8cf45430ef41537f2"
+`

 ### `input`